 RRSRC is a nonprofit membership association governed by a Board of Directors, elected by the members at its annual business meeting.
 The Partner Groups share in the use and maintenance of the retreat facilities.
 RRSRC maintains a retreat environment for groups and individuals throughout the year, and designs study and retreat occasions in four broad thematic areas: spirituality, faith, and meditative arts; ecological integrity and earth-keeping; family and community; and justice, peace, and global issues.
 Rolling Ridge serves as a “safe place” for communities of faith and other moral concerns to explore new frontiers.
 It is both a place nestled on the beautiful slopes of the Blue Ridge above the Shenandoah River and a ministry to pursue new possibilities for the well-being of the world.

-Shared Foundation Lands
+Shared Conservancy Lands

 RRSRC shares a 1400 acre land trust with our neighbors For the Love of Children Outdoor Education Center (FLOC OEC) and Friends Wilderness Center (FWC).
-Our sister community, Still Point Mountain Retreat (SPMR) is immediately adjacent to Rolling Ridge Foundation land, on the eastern border.
-Each of these groups has designated boundaries and facilities, though hiking is permitted throughout the entire foundation and SPMR lands.
+Our sister community, Still Point Mountain Retreat (SPMR) is immediately adjacent to Rolling Ridge Conservancy land, on the eastern border.
+Each of these groups has designated boundaries and facilities, though hiking is permitted throughout the entire conservancy and SPMR lands.
 Please be mindful and respectful of our neighbors as you hike or camp.
 If you are interested in using amenities at FLOC OEC, FWC or SPMR, please contact them directly to make arrangements.